-The LCH Risk Governance Framework is a policy document which helps LCH identifying the risk types which it may be exposed to, as noted under Key Consideration 1.
+The LCH Risk Governance Framework is a policy document which helps LCH identify the risk types which it may be exposed to, as noted under Key Consideration 1.
 The policy also helps to assess the extent to which a risk type is acceptable to the LCH Board and sets out the responsibilities for measuring, monitoring and managing each risk type.
 By managing risks posed to its own solvency and orderly operation, LCH limits the risks that it poses to other entities and financial markets.

-The Chief Risk Officer is responsible to periodically assess LCH against the risk tolerances identified in the framework and to report the findings to the Board.
-The framework is reviewed annually.
+The CRO is responsible for periodically assessing LCH against the risk tolerances identified in the framework and to report the findings to the Board.
+The framework itself is reviewed at least annually.

-LCH seeks to manage i) settlement risk, posed by a failure in the physical settlement process, ii) payment risk, arising from the default or operational failure of a Protected Payment System (PPS) bank or concentration bank, and iii) custody risk, arising from a custodian's insolvency, negligence, misuse of assets, fraud, poor administration or inadequate record keeping.
+In terms of risks related to linked FMIs and settlement banks, LCH seeks to manage i) settlement risk, posed by a failure in the physical settlement process, ii) payment risk, arising from the default or operational failure of a Protected Payment System (PPS) bank or concentration bank, and iii) custody risk, arising from a custodian's insolvency, negligence, misuse of assets, fraud, poor administration or inadequate record keeping.

 As explained further below, LCH has measures in place in order to mitigate the above risks, including a requirement that any concentration/custodian bank/business partner used by LCH Ltd meets a minimum level of internal credit score.
-Ongoing due diligence of FMI links that give rise to settlement, payment or custody risks is performed at least every two years, or may be sooner if there have been significant changes.
+In addition to continual monitoring of the performance of all FMI links that give rise to settlement, payment or custody risks, due diligence of all FMIs is performed at least every two years, more frequently if there have been significant changes.